 Dr. MacLellan is married with 3 children and currently has 2 Australian shepherds (Max – a rescue that is missing part of his jaw, and Cassi).
 Dr. MacLellan’s passion is to provide quality care to pets and help educate others about pet health.

 While completing her residency in dentistry with Arizona Veterinary Dentistry and Oral Surgery, Dr. MacLellan established Pathways Veterinary services in 2009 to respond to a need for an alternative therapy such as acupuncture to treat medical conditions that may not respond to the traditional western medical modalities of pharmaceuticals and surgery.
 In forming Pathways veterinary services, Dr. MacLellan wanted to provide a complimentary treatment for pain control when pharmaceuticals were unsuccessful or owners are looking for alternatives to medicating their pets.
 Acupuncture has been known to have therapeutic effects on a wide variety of animal diseases.
 Pain control is probably the most commonly known use of acupuncture therapy.

 Dr. MacLellan is passionate about oral health and how important this is to the general health of your pet.
 Dentistry has come a long way to improving the overall health of people, and pets, and more veterinarians and owners are realizing the benefits of a healthy mouth.
 Periodontal disease is the most common health problem in our dogs and cats and can contribute to systemic disease.
-Dr. MacLellan saw a need for pet dentistry and hence provides this service full time in Tucson.
+Dr. MacLellan saw a need for pet dentistry and hence provides this service full time in Colorado.

 Currently, Dr. MacLellan is can provide advanced veterinary dental services through referrals from your regular veterinarian as well as acupuncture services on special request.